 An Open Access repository provides free content and makes that content discoverable through Google, Google Scholar, and other search engines.
 Some open repositories are associated with funding agencies: NIH has PubMed Central, NASA has PubSpace, and DOE has PAGES.
 Some disciplines use community repositories: physics has arXiv, biology has bioRxiv, and the humanities have Humanities Commons.
 Many institutions run repositories: Harvard has DASH, MIT has DSpace@MIT, and Duke uses the Duke Digital Repository.
 If a version of your peer-reviewed article appears in a repository similar to these, you are aligned with the JH policy and do not have to do anything further.

 Faculty may comply with the policy in two ways.
 First, they may comply by publishing their scholarly articles in an open access journal, depositing their article in an open access repository, (e.g. PubMed Central), or electing an open access option in a non-open journal.
-Alternatively, faculty can use the Public Access Submission System, PASS, to deposit the author’s final version of the article in the JH institutional repository, JScholarship.
+Alternatively, faculty (or a proxy) can use the Public Access Submission System, PASS, to deposit the author’s final version of the article in the JH institutional repository, JScholarship.

 For thousands of journal titles, this should not be an issue.
 The Sherpa/Romeo site provides information about publisher self-archiving and copyright policies.
 If the journal in question does not allow you to share a version of your article openly, you still have several options.
 For example, you can contact the publisher and try to negotiate an exception to their rules based on our policy.
 Additionally, scholarly articles whose copyright transfer or licensing terms with the publisher are incompatible with this policy are exempt from this policy.
 Please contact Robin Sinn to discuss the options available to you.